dotnet/reactive/README.md

 ---------------

 * __Rx.NET__: *(this repository)* The Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
-* [RxJS 4](https://github.com/Reactive-Extensions/RxJS) / [RxJS 5 beta](https://github.com/ReactiveX/rxjs): The Reactive Extensions for JavaScript (RxJS) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript which can target both the browser and Node.js.
+* [RxJS](https://github.com/ReactiveX/rxjs): The Reactive Extensions for JavaScript (RxJS) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript which can target both the browser and Node.js.
 * [RxJava](https://github.com/ReactiveX/RxJava): Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 * [RxScala](https://github.com/ReactiveX/RxScala): Reactive Extensions for Scala – a library for composing asynchronous and event-based programs using observable sequences
 * [RxCpp](https://github.com/Reactive-Extensions/RxCpp): The Reactive Extensions for Native (RxCpp) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in both C and C++.